 Traditionally pressure transducers drift over time and during installation.
-This has been a continual problem that has requires the end user to offset the reading either at the pressure transducer or the data acquisition system.
+This has been a continual problem that requires the end user to offset their readings either at the pressure transducer/sensor or the data acquisition system.

 The traditional fix has been zero and span potentiometers.
 However, the offset of the zero has eliminated the original factory calibration by offsetting the curve.
 This results in inaccurate readings.
 (See Figure 1)

 Throughout this article we are going to look into what exactly pressure sensor & transducer drift is, what causes a pressure sensor to drift and what you can do about the problem.

 Firstly, What Is Pressure Sensor Drift?

 Pressure sensor drift or pressure transducer drift is the gradual degradation of these components which causes readings to offset from their original calibration.
 Drifting causes the accuracy of your pressure sensor or transducer to diminish over time, providing unreliable pressure sensor readings and measurements.

 Depending on the senor or transducers’ application (water pressure sensors, water level sensors, pressure switches etc), each component will be made from different materials, and when exposed to certain conditions, these components will change over time depending on the application and materials of the component.

 Components will expand and contract when subjected to extreme pressures and temperatures and will also be affected by other environmental factors, such as pressure change frequency and material responses.

 Pressure sensor drift affects your pressure sensor value and the reliability and accuracy of your readings.